 Toffee

-- Line a baking sheet with parchment or a silicone mat
+- Line a baking sheet with parchment paper or a silicone mat.
+Set aside.

-- In a medium saucepan melt butter, brown sugar, and salt over medium heat.
+- In a medium saucepan melt the unsalted butter, light brown sugar, and salt over medium heat.
 Stir until the butter has fully incorporated into the sugar.

-- Stirring constantly, continue cooking the toffee mixture until it reaches 280-290 degrees F on a candy thermometer.
+- Stirring constantly, continue cooking the toffee mixture until it reaches 280-290℉ on a candy thermometer.
 If the mixture starts to separate and get oily, add a few teaspoons of water and remix very fast until it comes back together.
 It should take about 10-15 minutes to reach 290 degrees.

 - Once the toffee reaches the desired temperature, immediately remove from heat and pour onto the prepared baking sheet.

-- Let cool for about 10 minutes at room temperature so you’re not placing boiling hot pan in your freezer.
-Once it’s cooled down slightly, place the entire baking sheet in the freezer while you prepare the cookie dough.
+- Let cool for about 10 minutes at room temperature.
+Once it’s cooled down slightly, place the entire baking sheet in the refrigerator or freezer while you prepare the cookie dough.
 You can make the toffee up to an hour or two in advance.

 Brown Butter

 - Cut the 2 sticks of butter into 1 inch pieces.
-In a medium saucepan or pot melt the butter over medium to medium high heat.
+In a medium saucepan melt the butter over medium heat.

 - Add the remaining ice cubes and stir until melted.